Skip to Content

 • Changes to the residence to accommodate wheelchair access and other disability requirements.

-• Equipment such as wheelchair, ramps, guardrails, grab bars, roll-in shower, power doors, standing frame, voice-activated communication system, special beds and mattresses that reduce pressure, home exercise equipment, transport devices, and more.
+• Equipment such as wheelchair, ramps, guardrails, grab bars, roll-in shower, power doors, standing frame, voice-activated communication system, special beds and mattresses that reduce pressure, home exercise equipment, transport devices and more.

 Quadriplegia Lawsuit Examples

 One case example involves a baggage handler at an airport who was struck by a baggage tractor hood when the jet engine’s backwash caused the hood to lift.
-His cervical spine was fractured, leaving him quadriplegic.
+His cervical spine was fractured, rendering him quadriplegic.
 It took years for the case to go to trial, but when it did, the jury found that the manufacturer of the baggage tractor and the airline were both at fault.
 The airline was found to be 70% responsible, while the jury determined that the manufacturer was 30% responsible.

 The jury found that the manufacturer should have warned users of the tractor that the hood could swing up.
 The defendants (the manufacturer and the airline) tried to appeal the award amounts, but those amounts were affirmed by the appeals court.

-A medical malpractice case involved a man who had surgery on his spinal cord to remove a tumor.
+Another case is a medical malpractice case involved a man who had surgery on his spinal cord to remove a tumor.
 When he developed post-surgical pain, his surgeon could not see him right away for a check-up.
 As a result, the blood clot that was causing his pain-initiated nerve damage that left him a quadriplegic.
 He sued the surgeon and won.

 In another case, a man working on a construction site became a quadriplegic when a vehicle rolled over on top of him, crushing portions of his body.
 He was in the hospital for months and had to undergo multiple surgeries.
 His lawsuit was with the construction company for insufficient oversight of the work.